syuja/mark_down/README.md

 >"when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create." **_why**
 >>This quote was borrowed from a [Sam Kiswani][id], TA.

->
+"
-"Leave you your power to draw, And I shall have no power to follow..." [^footnote]
+Leave you your power to draw, And I shall have no power to follow..." [^footnote]

 ###[Top](#top)